-U ated Future Pa nder Non-Equ ive Plan Awa ity All Other Stock Awards: Number of Shares of Stock or Grant Date Fair Value of Stock and Option X Grant Threshold Target Maximum Units Awards Name Mr. Richard A. Hubbell Date (\$) (\$) (\$) (#) (\$)(2) MI.
-Kichard A. Hubbell 1/24/12 1/24/12 225,000 900,000 1,350,000 75,000 876,750 Mr. Ben M. Palmer 1/24/12 1/24/12 93,750 375,000 562,500 45,000 526,050 Mr. R. Randall Rollins 1/24/12 1/24/12 200,000 800,000 1,200,000 75,000 876,750 Ms. Linda H. Graham 1/24/12 1/24/12 25,000 100,000 192,000 22,500 263,025
+Estimated Future Payouts Under Non-Equity All Other Stock Awards: Number of Grant Date Fair Value Incentive Plan A Awards (1) Shares of Stock or of Stock and Option Name Mr. Richard A. Grant Date Threshold (\$) Target (\$) Maximum (\$) Units (#) Awards (\$)(2) Hubbell 1/28/14 1/28/14 225,000 900,000 1,350,000 56,250 1,059,750 Mr. Ben M. Palmer 1/28/14 1/28/14 93,750 375,000 562,500 33,750 635,850 Mr. R. Randall Rollins 1/28/14 1/28/14 200,000 800,000 1,200,000 56,250 1,059,750 Ms. Linda H. Graham 1/28/14 1/28/14 25,000 100,000 200,000 18,750 353,250

-(1) These amounts illustrate the potential bonus awards under the Management Incentive Plan for 2012.
-See Summary Compensation Table on page 19 for actual amounts awarded in 2012.
+(1) These amounts illustrate the potential bonus awards under the Management Incentive Plan for 2014.
+See Summary Compensation Table on page 21 for actual amounts awarded in 2014.

-(2) These amounts represent aggregate grant date fair value for grants of restricted shares of Common Stock awarded in fiscal year 2012 under our Stock Incentive Plan computed in accordance with ASC Topic 718.
-Please refer to Note 10 to our Financial Statements contained in our Form 10-K for the period ended December 31, 2012 for a discussion of assumptions used in this computation.
+(2) These amounts represent aggregate grant date fair value for grants of restricted shares of Common Stock awarded in fiscal year 2014 under the Stock Incentive Plan computed in accordance with ASC Topic 718.
+Please refer to Note 10 to our Financial Statements contained in our Form 10-K for the period ended December 31, 2014 for a discussion of assumptions used in this computation.
 For this computation, we do not include an assumption for estimated forfeitures.
 Our Form 10-K has been included in our Annual Report and provided to our stockholders.

-The table above reflects grants of restricted shares of Company Common Stock under our Stock Incentive Plan awarded in fiscal year 2012.
+The table above reflects grants of restricted shares of Company Common Stock under the Stock Incentive Plan awarded in fiscal year 2014.
 All grants of restricted shares of Common Stock vest one-fifth per year beginning on the second anniversary of the grant date.
 Restricted shares have full voting and dividend rights.
 However, until the shares vest, they cannot be sold, transferred or pledged.
 Should the executive leave our employment for any reason prior to the vesting dates (other than due to death, disability, change in control or retirement on or after age 65), the unvested shares will be forfeited.
 We have not issued any stock options since 2003 and have no immediate plans to issue additional stock options.

 The Company's employment contracts with its Chief Executive Officer and the Company's other executive officers are oral, at will arrangements.
 All of the executive officers are eligible for annual cash bonuses which are awarded under the Management Incentive Plan.
 The Compensation Committee's decisions are based upon broad performance objectives under that plan.
 The executive officers are eligible to receive shares of Company Common Stock subject to options and restricted shares of Company Common Stock under the Company's Stock Incentive Plans, in such amounts and with such terms and conditions as determined by the Compensation Committee at the time of grant.
 All of the executive officers are eligible to participate in the Company's SRP.
 The executive officers are eligible to participate in the Company's SRP.
 The executive officers are eligible to participate in the Company's SRP.
 The executive officers are eligible to participate in the Company's SRP.
-The executive officers are eligible to participate in the Company's SRP.
-The executive officers are eligible to participate in the Company's SRP.
-The executive officers are eligible to participate in the Company's SRP.
-The executive officers are eligible to participate in the Company's SRP.
-The executive officers are eligible to participate in the Company's SRP.
-The executive officers are eligible to participate in the Company's SRP.
 The executive officers are eligible to participate in the Company's regular employee benefit programs, including the 401(k) Plan with Company match, group life insurance, group medical and dental coverage, vision and other group benefit plans.
 All of the executive officers are eligible for the Retirement Income Plan although benefit accruals were frozen in 2002.
-For more information on these plans, see "Compensation Discussion and Analysis" on page 14, and "Benefit Plans" on page 22.
+For more information on these plans, see "Compensation Discussion and Analysis" on page 15, and "Benefit Plans" on page 24.